mwong770/Kickstarter-Analysis/README.md

 ![screenshot of app](/images/Music-Subcategory.png)

-* A look at all subcategories together shows that most subcategories across all main categories did extremely well or extremely poorly.
-Subcategories with 100% success rate include documentaries, hardware, nonfiction, radio & podcasts, shorts, table top games, and television.
-Subcategories with 0% success rate include animation, art books, audio, children's books, drama, faith, fiction, food trucks, gadgets, mobile games, nature, people, places, restaurants, science fiction, translations, video games, and web.

-There were only eight subcategories with partial success.
+* There were only eight subcategories with partial success.
 Those above 50% success were small batch (approximately 80%), photobooks, plays and space exploration (each approximately 65%).
 Those below 50% success rate include wearables (approximately 10%), makerspaces, musical, and spaces (approximately 45%).

 ![screenshot of app](/images/Subcategory-Stacked-Column-Pivot-Chart.png)